micmejia/bible-dump/NKJV/Luke/Luke 10.md

 So he went to _him_ and bandaged his wounds, pouring on oil and wine; and he set him on his own animal, brought him to an inn, and took care of him.

 ###### 35
-On the next day, [^j]when he departed, he took out two denarii, gave _them_ to the innkeeper, and said to him, 'Take care of him; and whatever more you spend, when I come again, I will repay you.'
+On the next day, when he departed, he took out two denarii, gave _them_ to the innkeeper, and said to him, 'Take care of him; and whatever more you spend, when I come again, I will repay you.'

 ###### 36
 So which of these three do you think was neighbor to him who fell among the thieves?"